Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 The gender category for authors is binary.
 Check for instance one of my favorite non-binary authors page, [Annalee Newitz]( http://viaf.org/viaf/16492757/#Newitz,_Annalee,_1969-....).
 Annalee is categorised as "Female".
 So here is a shout out to VIAF:
 > Please update your database to include more than two gender!

-...
 (Not that anyone will here me from this tiny blog buuut....🤨.
 Yeap, my rant is finished now.
 Moving on.)
-...

 **Where to download?**
 I downloaded their date (access [here](http://viaf.org/viaf/data/ ) ).
 The txt.gz file is 1,33 GB and when its unzipped the csv file is 9,37 GB.
 In another notebook I simplified this file by getting the rows that only contained "en.wikipedia.org" as a string.
 Because most authors have a wikipedia page.

-This method ofcourse has limitations such as eliminating authors that doesnt have a wikipedi page or who has it but is in another language. ==So this can and should be improved.== But at least this way I deacresed the file size (from ~ 9 GB) to ~ 94 MB.
+This method ofcourse has limitations such as eliminating authors that doesnt have a wikipedi page or who has it but is in another language.
+So this can and should be improved.
+But at least this way I deacresed the file size (from ~ 9 GB) to ~ 94 MB.

 ## 3. Finding the Nature History Writers
 There are many book retailer webpages with decent categorisarion of millions of books.
 So